top of page

 I suppose I first encountered Einstein when studying the work of my mentor, Tony Award-winning playwright David Henry Hwang.
 Hwang and Glass had met after Glass had seen the former’s Sound and Beauty in New York (which he eventually adapted into the chamber opera The Sound of a Voice).
 Glass felt Hwang’s spare writing would lend itself well to the operatic stage and he has enlisted him in writing several libretti for him, including the innovative 1000 Airplanes on the Roof and, a rare commission from the Met, The Voyage in 1992, commemorating the 500th anniversary of Columbus’ arrival in the New World.

 While I could marvel over pictures from productions of Einstein and listen to the music (I once held the actual score in my hand and wept), the opera was rarely performed due to its immense performance costs, length, and general difficulty.
-Finally, in 2014, the opera’s second revival was forever preserved on DVD.
+Finally, in 2014, the opera’s third revival was forever preserved on DVD.
 That production, filmed at the Théâtre du Châtelet in Paris.
 What a gift!
 Scenes I had only read about in narrative reports came alive through stunning videography.

-When I think about a work of art that stands out as the singular achievement of a decade or a century, I mostly can only do this with theatrical works.
+When I think about a work of art that stands out as the singular achievement of a decade or century, I mostly can only do this with theatrical works.
 It is all subjective, of course, but such works typically emulate that century—both its horrors and its glories.
 The 20th century saw the greatest failure of human civilization (the Shoah), but also saw spectacular industrial and technological growth.
 I call Einstein the greatest 20th century work of art not only because it accomplishes that feat (in showing, in its final scene, the horrors of the atomic age, but also the hope in our continuing to dream up new ideas), but it also encompasses all the arts: visual, dance, music, writing, and drama.

 Immerse yourself in Einstein on the Beach and more of Glass’ operas.
 Reach out and try harder works, works that make you work more for it.